The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 The issue I’m struggling with, is depending whether the system have pending reboot, this can trigger other exit code depending on whether the installer cares or not.
 For example when I run vCenter installer, the exit code is 67 when pending reboot.
 In this case, would it be better if we check for the registry key and simply skip the install process and say reboot pending?
 I can see potential issues with multi-step install process that requires reboot, so not sure what’s the best solution here.

-#4 Updated by Josh Cooper almost 2 years ago
+#4 Updated by Josh Cooper over 2 years ago

 - Status changed from In Topic Branch Pending Review to Merged - Pending Release